Hello World in Rust

 Complete Source Code

-The complete example is available on GitHub:
+The complete example is available:

-git clone https://github.com/hdds/hdds-examples.git
+git clone https://git.hdds.io/hdds/hdds-examples.git

 cd hdds-examples/hello-world-rust